 When styling around a larger butt or thighs, you're probably used to shorts rising as you walk - and that can get annoying having to always tug at your shorts.
 While sizing up is an option, that then often leads to a bigger and looser fit that doesn’t always create a flattering look.

 Keeping the fabric in mind is key because you’ll want to avoid those spandex to stretchy materials because, with a larger butt and thighs, they will rise.
 Instead, opt for denim, cotton, linen to polyester fabrics.

 Selecting length doesn’t boil down to your age, it boils down to what you like.
 Confidence is key!
 Don’t get caught up in a number.
 From shorts that hit mid-thigh to bermuda style hitting right above your knee; the choice is yours.

-And if you’re looking for different ways to style shorts with heels to flats and what garments to add to your outfit to give your look a more formal or casual feel; I lay out 100 different outfit ideas in Building A Wardrobe: Spring Basics eBook and The Basics: Summer Style eBook.
+And if you’re looking for different ways to style shorts with heels to flats and what garments to add to your outfit to give your look a more formal or casual feel; I lay out over 100 different outfit ideas in Building A Wardrobe: Summer Essentials eBook - here.

 From denim, sweat shorts, chino shorts, tailored to bermuda style; your closet has room for shorts.
 Don’t count out your options because you think your age doesn’t allow it.